 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity antagonist of the receptor for advanced glycation end products (RAGE) (Ki = 25 nM).
+FPS ZM1 is a high affinity antagonist of the receptor for advanced glycation end products (RAGE) (Ki = 25 nM).
 Blocks Aβ binding to the V domain of RAGE and inhibits Aβ40- and Aβ42-induced cellular stress in RAGE-expressing cells in vitro and in the mouse brain in vivo.
 Blocks β-secretase activity, Aβ production, microglia activation and neuroinflammation in vivo.
 BBB permeable.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 327.85.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.